How it works

 Frequently asked questions

-How much will an employee actually cost in Quebec in 2026?
+How much does an employee really cost in Quebec in 2026?

 What are the mandatory payroll taxes in Quebec?

-What will the RRQ contribution rate be in 2026?
+What is the QPP contribution rate in 2026?

 How is the CNESST contribution calculated?

-The CNESST premium is fully paid by the employer and varies depending on the industry and the company’s experience.
-The average rate is 1.69% in 2026, ranging from 0.16% (office) to over 8% (construction).
-The maximum insurable amount is approximately $99,000.
+Paid entirely by the employer, the CNESST varies according to the industry and the experience of the company.
+Average rate 1.69% in 2026, but from 0.16% (office) to more than 8% (construction).
+Maximum insurable value of approximately $99,000.

 The FSS (Health Services Fund) is a Quebec employer contribution.
-2026 rates: 1.25% for SMEs in the primary and manufacturing sectors with payrolls under $1 million, 1.65% for other SMEs, and up to 4.26% for large companies with payrolls exceeding $7.8 million.
+2026 rate: 1.25% for SMEs in the primary and manufacturing sectors under $1 million, 1.65% for other SMEs, up to 4.26% for large companies with more than $7.8 million in payroll.

-What is the difference between employee and employer payroll costs?
+What is the difference between employee and employer contributions?

-Payroll deductions (withheld at source) are deducted from the employee’s gross pay: income tax, employee RRQ, employee EI, and employee QPIP.
-Employer contributions are paid separately by the employer: employer RRQ, employer EI, employer QPIP, FSS, and CNESST.
+Payroll expenses (deducted at source) are deducted from the employee's gross salary: taxes, employee QPP, EI employee, employee QPIP.
+Employer contributions are paid in addition by the employer: employer QPP, employer EI, employer QPIP, HSP, CNESST.

 Am I required to contribute to the QPIP?